tybottorff/bottorffdocs/notes/literature_notes.md

 # Intestinal toxicity to CTLA-4 blockade driven by IL-6 and myeloid infiltration
  - mouse and human
  - microbiome dysbiosis as driving mechanism for irAEs
- - immune signature of CTLA-4 blockade-mediated irAEs: colonic neutrophil accumulation, systemic IL-6 release (IL-6 blockade can prevent irAEs perhaps)
+ - immune signature of CTLA-4 blockade-mediated irAEs: colonic neutrophil accumulation, systemic IL-6 release (IL-6 blockade can prevent irAEs perhaps), **this IL-6 being associated with (gut) irAEs I've read about elsewhere so it seems solid**
+ - also see more Tregs in colitis
 # Intratumoral CD4<sup>+</sup> T cells mediate anti-tumor cytotoxicity in human bladder cancer
 ## Abstract
  - scRNAseq and paired TCRseq of 7 patients, bladder tumor and non-malignant tissue